agilosoftware/objeq/doc/Reference.md

 For example, the following are *entirely* different Queries:

-    when firstName == 'William' order by lastName select spouse
+    where firstName == 'William' order by lastName select spouse

-    when firstName == 'William' select spouse order by lastName
+    where firstName == 'William' select spouse order by lastName

 For brevity and to visually isolate the filter conditions, these two Queries could have also been written: